Interactive online version:

 do_simulation = True

-In this model, an agent is very similar to the one in the “idiosyncratic shocks” model, except that in ConsPrefShockModel an agent receives an iid multiplicative shock to his/her utility at the beginning of each period, before making the consumption decision.
+PrefShockConsumerType agents are very similar to those in the “idiosyncratic shocks” model, except that in ConsPrefShockModel an agent receives an iid shock to their preference for consumption at the beginning of each period, before making the consumption decision.

 The agent’s problem can be written in (normalized) Bellman form as: